Zowe-Java-SDK/ZosShell/README.md

     ps                      - display all processes running
     ps <arg>                - where arg is a task/job name
     pwd                     - show current working dataset
-    rm <arg>                - where arg is "*", member, dataset, or dataset with member value touch <arg>             - create member arg if it does not already exist uname                   - show current connected host name vi <arg>                - where arg is a sequential dataset or member name, arg will be downloaded
+    rm <arg>                - where arg is "*", member, member with wildcard "*", dataset, or dataset with member value touch <arg>             - create member arg if it does not already exist uname                   - show current connected host name vi <arg>                - where arg is a sequential dataset or member name, arg will be downloaded